dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Carlo Vicari:**
-yeah I get what he was saying about how you know if the inflation numbers known then that's all that matters but at the same time if you can improve on
+yes I get what he was saying about how you know if the inflation numbers known then that's all that matters but at the same time if you can improve on